-To get started, there are five things that nearly every Spanish wine label will include.
+To get started, there are eight things that nearly every Spanish wine label will include.

-- Region: The location where the wine was produced; this includes quality classifications such as D.O. (denominación de origen)
+- Region: The location of production; this includes quality classifications tied to that region such as D.O. (denominación de origen)

 - Aging classification: The type of grape maturation

 - The producer, or the bodega that made the wine